simple-icons/simple-icons/CONTRIBUTING.md

 ### Assessing Popularity

+> [!TIP]\
+> Similarweb is now trying to force users to login in order to view statistics.
+You can bypass this by going directly to:
+> `https://similarweb.com/website/google.com`, replacing `google.com` with the TLD you would like to get the stats on!

 To be considered popular enough to be within our scope, a brand must be in existence for at least one year (from date of first stable release, where applicable) and meet one of the following metrics of popularity, in order of preference:

 1. Its website's Similarweb global rank is in the top 500k.
     - As Similarweb updates its data only once every month, there will be a monitoring window for websites ranked between 450k & 550k until the next update, _unless_ the brand is within scope on any other metric below.
     - For existing icons in our library, the threshold is dropped from 500k to 750k.
     - A rank lower than 2m, without any other metric being provided, will result in the brand being declared outside our scope.
-1. The website's Similarweb rank in any one country is either:
+2. The website's Similarweb rank in any one country is either:
     - In the top 100, or,
     - In the top 10k, _with_ a global rank of 1m or better.
-1. The website's Similarweb global rank in any one category is either:
+3. The website's Similarweb global rank in any one category is either:
     - In the top 50, or,
     - In the top 5k, _with_ a global rank of 1m or better.
-1. In cases where a brand does not have its own website the Similarweb rank of its parent company will be accepted _if_ the brand is that company's primary product.
+4. In cases where a brand does not have its own website the Similarweb rank of its parent company will be accepted _if_ the brand is that company's primary product.
-1. Its packages meet one of the following minimum requirements:
+5. Its packages meet one of the following minimum requirements:
     - [npm](https://www.npmjs.com): 100k weekly downloads,
     - [JSDelivr](https://www.jsdelivr.com): 1m daily or 35m monthly requests,
     - [crates.io](https://crates.io): 100k weekly downloads,
     - [PyPi Stats](https://pypistats.org): 100k weekly downloads, or,
-1. The brand's popularity can be illustrated by other publicly available & verifiable statistic (e.g., downloads, usage).
+6. The brand's popularity can be illustrated by other publicly available & verifiable statistic (e.g., downloads, usage).
     - Stats should preferably also include data on one of our existing brands so a direct comparison can be made.
-1. The brand's popularity can be illustrated through a worldwide Google Trends comparison, or similar.
+7. The brand's popularity can be illustrated through a worldwide Google Trends comparison, or similar.
     - Must be with a similar brand that is already in our library and still within our scope, or that would qualify under any metric.
     - Must be unambiguous (i.e., it's not a suitable metric for brands with generic words for names).
     - Trending equal to or higher than the compared brand will be considered in scope.
     - Trending lower than the compared brand but with an upward trajectory will require the consensus of the person providing the comparison and at least 2 project maintainers.
-1. Where applicable, the primary repository for the brand's GitHub project meets the following requirements (see note below):
+8. Where applicable, the primary repository for the brand's GitHub project meets the following requirements (see note below):
     - A minimum of 5k GitHub stars will be required for consideration, providing,
     - The repository is still active, and,
     - Its [star history](https://star-history.com) is on a consistently upward trajectory.